-“Allergy symptoms can include sneezing, runny nose, nasal congestion, itchy watery eyes and itchy nose or throat.
+“Allergy symptoms can include sneezing, runny nose, nasal congestion, itchy watery eyes, and itchy nose or throat.
 Some of these symptoms like congestion are also common with colds, so a lot of people have a hard time telling the difference between them,” says Dr. Neeta Ogden, a pediatric allergist, asthma specialist, and immunologist in New Jersey.
 “In fact, a recent survey found that nearly half of allergy sufferers, some 49 percent, find it difficult to differentiate allergies from a cold.”

+One of the biggest ways to figure out the true culprit of sneezing and runny noses is duration — cold and flu symptoms only last 7 to 10 days.
+Allergies are a different story.
 “Allergies can wax and wane, go away and come back, or just persist,” cautions Ogden.
 “They can also be more prevalent at certain times of year — so if you find yourself sniffling and sneezing at the start of spring each year, it’s probably time to see an allergist for a proper diagnosis.”

 - Colds and flu end, but allergies come back again and again: Cold and flu symptoms run their course in about a week.
 Allergies can be seasonal or persistent, but will often be a chronic problem.

-- Common triggers of seasonal allergies include pollen, ragweed, dust mites, mold, animal dander and cockroaches.
+- Common triggers of seasonal allergies include pollen, ragweed, dust mites, mold, animal dander, and cockroaches.

-- Allergies can be dangerous: severe allergic asthma can make it very hard for a child to breathe.
+- Allergies can be dangerous: Severe allergic asthma can make it very hard for a child to breathe.
 If a child is in distress, seek medical attention immediately.

 The best help parents can offer their kids is to observe their symptoms and learn their allergy triggers.
-There are a number of over-the-counter allergy medications safe for kids, but parents should consult their pediatrician before starting any treatment; allergies are persistent and can be very dangerous.
+There are a number of over-the-counter allergy medications that are safe for kids, but parents should consult their pediatrician before starting any treatment; allergies are persistent and can be very dangerous.

 “If your child has severe allergic asthma, they definitely can be dangerous and can make it very hard for a child to breathe.
 These are some of the most severe cases that deserve the attention of a board-certified allergist,” Ogden warns.
-“It’s important to understand the differences between allergies and colds, so kids can get the most appropriate treatment and find the relief they need.
+“It’s important to understand the differences between allergies and colds, so kids can get the most appropriate treatment and find the relief they need.”